 - 1 tbsp almond butter

 - 1 cup kale

 - 1/2 of a frozen banana

 That recipe is my favorite.
-I use a Vitamix (incredible blender, by the way – I’ve had mine for nearly 17 years and it is still going strong), but any blender will do.
+I use a Vitamix (incredible blender, by the way – I’ve had mine for nearly 18 years and it is still going strong), but any blender (Ninjas are also awesome) will do.
 Toss in those items and mix away until the consistency is just right.

-Here’s how to make more smoothies that are packed with nutrients, aren’t sugar-bombs, and will please even the pickiest of eaters.
+Here’s how to make smoothies that are loaded with nutrients.

 The basic formula for smoothies (per serving) is 3/4 cup of liquid, 1-2 cups of fruits/veggies, and 1-2 cups of leafy greens (if you are including them).

 Pour your choice of liquid in the blender first, then add hard ingredients like nuts and berries, then leafy greens, then add softer fruits and/or veggies.
 You may have to experiment with how to layer your ingredients according to how powerful your blender is, and you may have to add more liquid if your smoothie is too thick to blend.